McKenzieNeuro/McKenzieLab/README.md

   - [ ] DEBUG: read and write to blob storage unit via python azure api fromt he VM
   - [ ] Mout storage from VM (see [azure doc](https://docs.google.com/document/d/1lXst8D3eh3-yyND3NJNg4Wx16jm18QAJQrwL0WdpC-Q/edit?usp=sharing) for links to microsoft documentation on how to do this)
   - [ ] access and manipulate data in the blob storage from the azure api dexterously (i.e. run IHKApy code over the connection)
-- [ ] Change `fileio` the dictionary to `fio_dic` because it's ambiguous and can eaily get confused with the module by the same name.
-Change this everywhere in the codebase including the `Options.toml`.
 - [ ] Implement featurizing module
   - [ ] Tim selection algorithm
 - [ ] Implement train model module